Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Healing

 A moment's rest and a swig of water will restore lost HP for PCs who are not wounded.
 However, if you are wounded, make a CON save after every week.
 On a success, recover 1d4 HP.
-You heal your wounds on a critical success, or when you recover to more than half of your maximum HP.
+You heal your wounds on a critical success, or when you recover to half of your maximum HP.
 A PC deprived of a crucial need (such as food or rest) is unable to recover HP and reset their Sanity.

 ### Combat